Seeing Isn't Orienting: A Cognitively Informed Hierarchical Benchmark for Object Orientation in MLLMs: Related Work

 \section{Related Work}

 Understanding where an object is pointing, how it has rotated, or whether it sits in its expected pose are deceptively simple questions, yet MLLMs consistently struggle with them~\cite{tong2024cambrian, cheng2024spatialrgpt, Chen_2024_CVPR}.
-Prior benchmarks have made progress in broader visual reasoning, but orientation has received only surface-level treatment.
-Early datasets like CLEVR-3D~\cite{yan2023comprehensive} and ScanQA~\cite{azuma_2022_CVPR} laid useful foundations but operated in constrained synthetic or indoor domains at limited scale.
-More recent efforts including BLINK~\cite{fu2024blink}, Spatial-MM~\cite{shiri2024empirical}, and EmbSpatial-Bench~\cite{du-etal-2024-embspatial} include orientation questions only as a minor subset, at most 2.4K questions - largely reducing the problem to simple directional judgments (\eg, ``is the object facing left or right?'') without probing rotational transformation, allocentric reasoning, or canonical pose.
-Scale and diversity further compound this gap.
+Tab.~\ref{tab:data_comparison} contextualizes DORI against prior spatial and orientation-related benchmarks.
+Existing datasets have made important progress in broader visual reasoning, but orientation is often treated as a secondary subset rather than the primary evaluation target.
+For example, BLINK~\cite{fu2024blink}, Spatial-MM~\cite{shiri2024empirical}, and EmbSpatial-Bench~\cite{du-etal-2024-embspatial} include orientation-related questions, but primarily emphasize coarse directional judgments and do not systematically probe rotational transformation, allocentric reasoning, or canonical pose understanding.

-As shown in Tab.~\ref{tab:data_comparison}, most of the existing benchmark supports only coarse-grained or categorical questions, making it impossible to distinguish a model that cannot perceive basic facing direction from one that cannot estimate a rotation angle.
-Synthetic datasets like PO3D-VQA~\cite{wang20233d} and KiVA~\cite{yiu2025kiva} provide precise ground truth at 0\% natural images, risking models exploiting rendering regularities over genuine geometric understanding.
-EgoOrientBench~\cite{jung2024rightrightenhancingobject}, despite its 33.4K scale, is restricted to an egocentric frame with discrete orientation classes that penalize a 10° error identically to a 170° one.
-EmbSpatial-Bench~\cite{du-etal-2024-embspatial} and 3DSRBench~\cite{ma20243dsrbench} are each locked to a single reference frame, and broader efforts like OmniSpatial~\cite{jia2026omnispatial}, MMSI-Bench~\cite{yang2025mmsi} and RoboSpatial~\cite{song2025robospatial} still do not treat orientation as a primary evaluation target.
+Tab.~\ref{tab:data_comparison} also highlights limitations in scale, granularity, and visual diversity.
+Most prior benchmarks support only coarse or categorical questions, making it difficult to distinguish failures in basic facing-direction perception from failures in precise angular reasoning.
+Synthetic datasets such as PO3D-VQA~\cite{wang20233d} and KiVA~\cite{yiu2025kiva} provide precise ground truth but contain limited or no natural images, while EgoOrientBench~\cite{jung2024rightrightenhancingobject} is restricted to egocentric frames and discrete orientation classes.
+Other benchmarks such as EmbSpatial-Bench~\cite{du-etal-2024-embspatial}, 3DSRBench~\cite{ma20243dsrbench}, OmniSpatial~\cite{jia2026omnispatial}, MMSI-Bench~\cite{yang2025mmsi}, and RoboSpatial~\cite{song2025robospatial} evaluate spatial reasoning more broadly but do not treat object orientation as a primary, multi-dimensional target.
 Pose estimation approaches~\cite{deng2025multimodalanimalposeestimation, 10.1007/s10462-020-09888-5, 10.1145/3603618} offer precise 6-DoF outputs but require costly pipelines~\cite{Corsetti_2024_CVPR, Feng_2024_CVPR} and resist natural-language interpretation.